rubocode/ifs/founder/biography/index.md

 Thereafter, he was closely involved with NASA in the Viking and Voyager programmes and was offered membership in both the Space Science Advisory Council and Life Sciences Advisory Council of NASA.

-According to Arthur C. Clarke, "No other scientist of Sri Lankan origin was internationally known and respected as he was."
+Dr. Arthur C. Clarke once said that no other scientist of Sri Lankan origin was internationally known and respected as he was.
 He produced over 400 scientific publications and held a number of prestigious academic posts over his brillaint career.